Loading NuWatt Energy...

 $100-110/MWh

 Important 2026: The residential 25D tax credit is DEAD (expired Dec 31, 2025).
-But the Section 48/48E commercial ITC is STILL available through July 4, 2026.
+But the Section 48/48E commercial ITC is STILL available: begin construction on or before July 4, 2026 to lock in the full timing pathway; begin after and it still qualifies but generally must be placed in service by December 31, 2027.
 The third-party system owner (financing company) claims the ITC, NOT the installer or the business occupying the building (unless the business owns the system outright).

 The Section 48/48E commercial ITC allows stacking multiple bonuses on top of the 30% base.
 The third-party system owner claims these credits -- NOT the installer.